- Program Overview

-Applicants for admission to all graduate programs in English should submit all materials by January 15 for fall semester admission.
+Applicants for admission to all graduate programs in English should submit all materials by January 15 for fall and summer semester admission.
 In all cases, admission is determined by the graduate admissions committee of the department under guidelines established by the Graduate School.
 Applicants are admitted on the basis of their total records, and there are no predetermined quantitative criteria that by themselves ensure a positive or negative decision.
 There is midyear admission to the M.A. program but not the Ph.D. program.
 The deadline for spring M.A. admission is October 15.

 About the Graduate Record Examination: All applicants to the Stony Brook University are required to take the general aptitude portion of the Graduate Record Examination (GRE).
 The English Department does not require applicants to take the subject test.

 Our admissions committee will review an applicant’s file when all documents have been received.
 This includes the GRE score.
 Therefore, it is to the student’s advantage to take the exam at the earliest opportunity.
 We do not admit provisionally.
 Information about testing dates can be obtained by contacting the Educational Testing Service at www.gre.org.
 While we have no set cutoff score for admission, we pay special attention to the score on the verbal and analytical writing sections of the examination.

 Admission to the M.A.T. in English 7-12